mearvk/Black.Belt.Aliases/README.md

-# Brown.Belt.Striking
+# Black.Belt.Aliases

-Striking Arts depend on Development and Agedness - So Does Fine Wines and Fruzette Company over Dinners
+Striking Arts depend on Development and Agedness - So Does Fine Wines and Bruzettes & Company over Dinners